chseeling/rpi_cluster/README.md

 Host is up (0.0021s latency).
 Nmap done: 256 IP addresses (5 hosts up) scanned in 2.98 seconds
 ```
-## Setup password;ess ssh access for each node to each node for user pi
+## Setup passwordless ssh access for each node to each node for user pi
 Following https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md
 Creating a public and private key pair